Here are AquaMobile Swim School’s steps for learning how to dive safely.

-**Before practicing how to dive, make sure the water is deep enough and other swimmers are at a safe distance.**
+Before practicing diving, ensure the water is deep enough and other swimmers are far enough away.

-- Sit at the edge of the pool with your feet in the water and against the wall.
+- Sit at the pool’s edge with your feet in the water against the wall.

-- Bend your upper body forward and downwards so your arms are close to the water.
+- Bend your upper body forward and downwards keeping your arms close to the water.

-- Lean forward, fingers stretched and push off the wall of the pool with your feet, making sure your fingers enter before the rest of your upper body.
+- Learn forward with your fingers stretched and push off the wall of the pool with your feet.
+Make sure your fingers enter before the rest of your upper body.

-Do this step a few times to make sure your entry is smooth.
+Try this step out a few times.
+This will ensure your entry is smooth.

 - Position yourself as close to the edge of the pool as possible.